gaearon/overreacted.io/src/pages/react-as-a-ui-runtime/index.md

 It returns a pair of values: the current state and a function that updates it.

 The [array destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment#Array_destructuring) syntax lets us give arbitrary names to our state variables.
-For example, I called this pair `count` and `setCount`, but it could’ve been a `banana` and `setBanana`.
+For example, I called this pair `count` and `setCount`, but it could’ve been `banana` and `setBanana`.
 In the text below, I will use `setState` to refer to the second value regardless of its actual name in the specific examples.

 *(You can learn more about `useState` and other Hooks provided by React [here](https://reactjs.org/docs/hooks-intro.html).)*